thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         than welcome to BYO.

-        We do have a bbq on board which you are welcome to use however we recommend this only if you have booked the boat for 4 hours or more as it can take quite a while for you to cook a BBQ and you need to leave time for relaxation too right?
+        We do have a BBQ on board which you are welcome to use however we recommend this only if you have booked the boat for 4 hours or more as it can take quite a while for you to cook a BBQ and you need to leave time for relaxation too right?

         Grazing style boards and platters are ideal 'boat food'.
 These can look sensational as a centrepiece for the large timber tables we have on board and your guests are free to pick away at their convenience.

         We offer Grazing Boards, Tapas , BBQs, Canapes and Private Chefs plus many more catering options.

         We can also assist with a drinks service and offer pre-paid tabs, drinks packages or paid bar options.
 If you prefer to BYO your drinks this is also possible.

-        Please enquire and you will receive a list of catering and beverage options.
+        (BYO food/drinks, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)
       title: Catered or BYO
     - dropdownContent: >-
         Arrive in style with a stretch Hummer or limousine transfer to the